WallStreetMojo

 Excel VBA ByVal Function Argument

-In VBA, when we work with functions that are called in different functions, there are certain circumstances that the value for the original argument is changed when the function is being called; the byval statement prohibits the procedure or the code changing the value for the argument.
+In VBA, when we work with functions that call in different functions, there are certain circumstances that the value for the original argument is changed when calls the function.
+The ByVal statement prohibits the procedure or the code from changing the value for the argument.

-I know it is not easy to understand by reading the explanation, but with practical examples of function, we can actually understand better.
+By reading the explanation, we know it is not easy to understand.
+But with practical examples of function, we can understand it better.

 How to use ByVal Argument in VBA?